takeshape/shopify-api-indexing/README.md

 ![Fresh query result](./images/fresh-result.png)

 9. You have now cached data with our API Indexing.
 Learn more about how you can extend your ecommerce data by checking out [our docs on TakeShape's data modeling](https://app.takeshape.io/docs/data/modeling).
 Learn how to configure your shapes from your project schema by diving into [our schema spec reference](https://app.takeshape.io/docs/schema/spec#shapes).

-New to TakeShape?
-We combine every service you need into a single API with our API Mesh.
-[Check out our documentation](https://app.takeshape.io/docs/major-concepts) to learn how we can simplify your workflow.